boopathikumar018/docsify-darklight-theme/README.md

 - Theme switcher
 - Themes are customizable based on your color preferences
+- Option for other plugins to support for (Dark/Light) mode.
+View [setup guide](https://boopathikumar018.github.io/docsify-darklight-theme/#/themeSupport) here.
 - Preferences can be modified directly in `window.$docsify` configuration object
 - Default theme(Dark/Light) can be configured based on your needs.
 - Fonts can be configured through configuration object